 - Are there situations in which CUT&RUN is actually the preferred method?
 Why?

 In this post we will be diving into the nuances of each method to help researchers determine the best technical approach for their biological question of interest.

 In the case of CUT&RUN, pAG is fused to micrococcal nuclease (pAG-MNase), and chromatin fragmentation at antibody-bound loci is activated by addition of calcium2-4.
-In CUT&Tag, pAG is fused to a hyperactive Tn5 transposase (pAG-Tn5) pre-loaded with sequencing adaptors, and is activated by magnesium to simultaneously fragment and “tag” antibody-labelled chromatin with adaptors5.
+In CUT&Tag, pAG is fused to a hyperactive Tn5 transposase (pAG-Tn5) pre-loaded with sequencing adapters, and is activated by magnesium to simultaneously fragment and “tag” antibody-labelled chromatin with adapters5.

-EpiCypher’s CUTANA CUT&RUN and CUT&Tag protocols are optimized for 500K and 100K cells, respectively, although both immunotethering assays have been adapted for single cell inputs by other labs5, 6.
-Indeed, our CUT&RUN protocol produces robust mapping data for histone post-translational modifications (PTMs) using as little as 5,000 cells without any change to the protocol.
+EpiCypher’s CUTANA CUT&RUN and CUT&Tag protocols are optimized for 500,000 and 100,000 cells, respectively, although both immunotethering assays have been adapted for single cell inputs by other labs5, 6.
+Our CUT&RUN protocol produces robust mapping data for histone post-translational modifications (PTMs) using as little as 5,000 cells without any change to the protocol.

 These remarkable gains in sensitivity mean that more experiments can be performed at a lower cost.
 It also broadens the application of benchtop sequencers (e.g. Illumina Miniseq and MiSeq), lower-cost alternatives to the high-throughput machines required for ChIP-seq projects (e.g. NextSeq).
 Benchtop sequencers generate 30-40 million reads per run, and thus cannot be used for ChIP-seq projects, but are perfect for rapid, multiplexed sequencing of up to 10 CUT&RUN or CUT&Tag samples.